-- Provided legal counsel and regulatory guidance to a drone/unmanned aircraft system companies seeking assistance with the integration of UAS technology into commercial operations across various industries.
+- Provides legal counsel and regulatory guidance to a drone/unmanned aircraft system companies seeking assistance with the integration of UAS technology into commercial operations across various industries.

-- Represented utilities, including electric, telecommunications, water, and wastewater companies, in numerous matters before the Louisiana Public Service Commission, including successful applications for interim emergency and permanent rate relief, requests for letters of non-opposition, and various other applications.
+- Advises utilities, including electric, telecommunications, water, and wastewater companies, in numerous matters before the Louisiana Public Service Commission, including successful applications for interim emergency and permanent rate relief, requests for letters of non-opposition, and various other applications.